Exploring the area around the Helford River

 Keep on walking

 If you fancy a different walk or an hour isn't long enough for you to walk then there are walks from Durgan Village to Helford Passage (and the waterside Ferryboat Inn).
 Here you can catch a ferry to the other side of the Helford River.
+Please note that you'll need to wear a face covering on the ferry.
 Alternatively sticking to the coast and heading in the opposite direction from Durgan Village will lead to Rosemullion Head, the mouth of the Helford River and views out to Falmouth Bay.

-Ordnance Survey maps are on sale at nearby Glendurgan (open Tuesday to Sunday, mid-February to the end of October) and walking leaflets are available from the Fish Cellar in Durgan Village (subject to volunteer availability, open same times as Glendurgan).
+Ordnance Survey maps are on sale at nearby Glendurgan (open Tuesday to Sunday, mid-February to the end of October) and walking leaflets are available from the Fish Cellar in Durgan Village (Please note that Glendurgan shop and Durgan Fish Cellar are currently closed until further notice).